Hydropower Scheduling User meeting 2026

 • Early bird price: 6,000 NOK (excl.
 VAT) until 31 January 2026

 • Regular price: 8,000 NOK (excl.
 VAT).
-Registration closes 6 April 2026
+Registration is extended to 10 April 2026.

 • Invited speakers: 4,000 NOK (excl.
 VAT)